Carlynnn23/Carlynnn23/README.md

 ### What I'm Working On

 - 🔭 I'm currently learning Python through CS50 on Youtube.
-- 🤔 I'm looking for opportunities in junior analyst/ martech field.
+- 🤔 I'm looking for opportunities in data-driven roles such as analyst, martech specialist.
 - 📫 Reach me via [LinkedIn](https://linkedin.com/in/mingjue-liu)

 ---